SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 Plural|many (more than one if only singular/plural)

-If a language distinguishes actual amount via grammatical number, most commonly it only has two grammemes, singular/plural.
+If a language has amount number, most commonly it only has two grammemes, singular/plural.
-In languages with a singular/plural distinction, most often the singular is the unmarked form,.
+In languages with a singular/plural distinction, most often the singular is the unmarked form.

 ###### grouping

-Distinguishing grouping via grammatical number is generally realized in a singulative/collective distinction.
+Grouping number (my term) is grammatical number distininguishing distributivity.
+The grammemes of grouping number are most commonly singulative and collective.
 The collective grammatical number indicates a collective semantic referent.
 The singulative grammatical entitity refers to a specific entity.
 In languages with a singulative/collective distinction, the collective form is generally the unmarked one.

 ##### in languages

-English, German and Spanish have grammatical number that distinguishes Singular and Plural, Japanese does not have grammatical number.
+English, German and Spanish have amount number distinguishing singular/plural.
+Japanese does not have grammatical number.

 #### case

-Grammatical case is a phi-feature encoding semantic relationsip or grammatical relation/morphosyntactic alignment.
+Grammatical case is a phi-feature encoding semantic relationsip and/or grammatical relation/morphosyntactic alignment.

-##### encoding morphosyntactic alignment

-table:case|grammatical relation
-Accusative|object of a verb
-Nominative|Subject of a verb

-Dative case is sometimes said to mark the indirect object, but the indirect object is just an english construct for describing a certain kind of object of a verb. in this sense, many cases mark something that is an object or at least argument of a verb, not just dative.
-Dative indicates recipient or benificiary of an action.
+Grammatical case may be semantic grammatical case or grammatical grammatical case.

 ##### encoding semantic relationsip

+Semantic grammatical case (my term) is grammatical case encoding semantic relationships.
 Various possible case grams can overlap, since most languages only realize a handful of them per language as grammemes.

 ###### movement